PR0CK0/CS540_Project/README.md

 * The second query will take about half a second
 * The last query will take ...

-NOTE: If you only care about the ZIP codes 32114 and 32118, then you don't have to run the first query.
+NOTE: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run the first query.
 Just download the contours_analysis table, put it in the volusia schema, and do the last two queries.

 That's it.
 It's rather straightforward.